-- 2. From the Credit Scoring tab, drag an Interactive Grouping node into the Diagram Workspace.
+- From the Credit Scoring tab, drag an Interactive Grouping node to the Diagram Workspace.
 Connect the Data Partition (2) node to the Interactive Grouping (2) node.
 This step uses the default values for the Interactive Grouping node. - 3.
-From the Credit Scoring tab, drag a Scorecard node into the Diagram Workspace.
+From the Credit Scoring tab, drag a Scorecard node to the Diagram Workspace.
 Connect the Interactive Grouping (2) node to the Scorecard (2) node.

-4. Right-click the Scorecard (2) node and select Run.
+4. Right-click the Scorecard (2) node and click Run.
 In the Confirmation window, click Yes.
-In the Run Status window, select Results.
+In the Run Status window, click Results.
 Expand the Scorecard window.
-You know have a scorecard based on both accepted and rejected applicants, as shown below.
+You now have a scorecard that is based on both accepted and rejected applicants, as shown below.